Table of contents

-Being self-employed may seem like a break away from the rat-race, one that frees you from the trials and tribulations of the 9 – 5, but there is more to becoming your own boss than simply throwing the towel in with the day job.
-If you don’t register as self-employed, you may find yourself facing hefty fees concerning unpaid tax on your income.
-Here is Square’s handy guide on how to register as self-employed, take care of all the admin and enjoy being your own boss.
+Being self-employed may seem like a break away from the traditional 9-5 grind,, but there is more to becoming your own boss than simply throwing the towel in with your day job.
+If you don’t register as a self-employed sole trader, you may find yourself facing hefty fees concerning unpaid tax on your income.
+Here is Square’s handy guide on how to register as a self-employed sole trader, so that you can enjoy being your own boss.

-Anyone who wants to work for themselves, either full time or just as an extra source of income, will need to register as self-employed with Her Majesty’s Revenue and Customs (HMRC) in order to pay income tax and National Insurance contributions.
+Put simply, anyone who wants to work for themselves, either full time, or just as an extra source of income will need to register as self-employed in Australia to pay taxes.

-If you’re unsure if you count as self-employed, the gov.uk website provides simple ways to figure out if you fall into this category or not.
+If you’re unsure if you count as self-employed or you’re wondering “why do I need to register as self-employed?, the business.gov.au website provides simple ways to figure out if you fall into this category or not.

 - You run a business – either solo or in a partnership – that provides a service or sells goods for profit.